Featherlist vs Reflect

 Billed annually.
 14-day free trial available.

 Yes.
 That's the clearest setup for most people.
 Keep Reflect for thinking, notes, and daily writing.
-Use Featherlist as the execution surface that tells you what belongs now.
+Use Featherlist as the review surface that turns captured input into follow-through.

 No. Reflect is a note-taking and linked-thinking tool.
-Featherlist is a daily execution system.
+Featherlist is a capture-to-follow-through system.
 They solve different problems and work well together.

 Featherlist supports notes, but that's not the main job.
-The core promise is follow-through: recurring routines, daily visibility, and calmer execution when your notes are already full.
+The core promise is follow-through: capture the loose input, review it, and move it into the right destination.

 Featherlist is free during the beta.
 Early users will keep a founding member discount when paid plans launch.